lupyuen/lupyuen.github.io/src/auto2.md

 We're __merging updates from NuttX Mainline__ into the PineDio Stack repo roughly __every 2 weeks__.
 (Depends on my writing mood)

+All NuttX Updates shall be tested on __PineCone BL602__ first, then merged and tested on __PineDio Stack BL604__.
+(Because PineCone is way more popular than PineDio Stack right now)

+That's why we need the __complicated setup__ for Automated Testing with PineCone and PineDio Stack.
+(Pic above)

 TODO

 _So we'll run Automated Tests on PineCone BL602 AND PineDio Stack BL604?_